dev-gabriel-henrique/ignite-call/README.md

 # Ignite Call

-## 📌 Descrição
+## 📌 Description
-Este projeto é um agendador de reuniões com integração ao Google Calendar, desenvolvido durante aulas na Rocketseat.
-Ele tem cunho educativo, onde é explorado as tecnologias do Next Js e também para ter conhecimentos sobre integrações com a Google services.
+Ignite Call is a meeting scheduler with Google Calendar integration, developed during classes at Rocketseat.
+This project is educational in nature, aiming to explore technologies such as Next.js and gain experience with Google Services integration.

-## 🚀 Tecnologias Utilizadas
+## 🚀 Technologies Used
 - [x] Next.js
 - [x] @ignite-ui
 - [x] Google Services